lp-rmaeda/CordovaMessagingSDKSample/README.md

 To use the LivePerson In-App Messaging SDK, the following are required:

-+ XCode 8.3 or later
++ XCode 9.1 or later
-+ Swift 3.1 or later, or Objective-C
++ Swift 4.0 or later, or Objective-C

-Note: For information on supported operating systems and devices, refer to [System Requirements](https://s3-eu-west-1.amazonaws.com/ce-sr/CA/Admin/Sys+req/System+requirements.pdf).
+For latest information please refer to [LivePerson Developers Site](https://developers.liveperson.com/index.html)

 ### Add iOS SDK Frameworks - Recommended via CocoaPods